Friday, 22 April 2022

 This week's post uses one particular war service record to tell the story mostly of my paternal 1st cousin 2x removed, Ernest Thomas Stanley Cusack (1897 - 1919), but I do include a few little details about two of his brothers, who also answered the call to support the British Empire during the dark days of World War 1.

-Our Common Ancestors: my 2x great grandparents, Patrick Cusack and Eliza Exton.
+Our Common Ancestors are: Patrick Cusack and Eliza Exton.

 Ernest Thomas Stanley (known as Tom by his close family) was born in July of 1897, the son of James Cusack and Mary Ann Catherine Davies.
 He was the 8th of 14 children born to James and Mary Ann.
 There were 6 boys and 8 girls in the family.
 Ernest was born in the Murwillumbah area of New South Wales, but by the time he was 18, the family were living in Byron Bay.